ilhan007/ui5con-web-component/docs/3_Develop_Tokenizer.md

 <br>

 - **`Tokenizer.css`**
-By default, for each property an equivalent attribute is supported.
-Attributes have the same names as properties, but in kebab-case rather than camelCase, e.g **`showAll`** property is equivalent of **`show-all`** attribute.
+By default, for each component property an equivalent attribute is supported.
+Attributes have the same names as properties, but in kebab-case, e.g **`showAll`** property is equivalent of **`show-all`** attribute.
+That's below we use the attribute to apply our styles.

 <br>